NEXT GENERATION OF SOLID-STATE BATTERIES ELECTROLYTES

 Prussian blue analogues (PBAs) are a diverse and versatile family of open-framework crystals.
 Careful control of the chemistry allows our team to tune the materials' macroscopic properties for targeted applications in energy storage.
 Batteries made from PBAs have the potential to improve energy density, decrease charging time, or increase the cell's safety profile.
 Can we design PBAs with tailored materials properties for targeted application?

-Fluoride ion batteries (FIBs) exhibit among the highest theoretical volumetric energy densities of any lithium or post-lithium ion technology under consideration.
-This potential capability arises from the coupling of highly dense anode (metal) and cathode (metal fluoride) materials through use of an anionic charge carrier (F-).
-However, at this incipient stage, the discharge/charge mechanism at both electrodes is still poorly understood; furthermore, the design of a liquid electrolyte system for long-term cycling stability has not been fully realized.
-We are studying the comprehensive mechanistic evaluation and stable long-term cycling through the use of monodisperse, nanocrystalline metal fluoride cathodes.
+The climate crisis is driving the search for novel battery chemistries that can power high-energy applications, such as electric vehicles and electric flights.
+Among the available candidates, fluoride-ion batteries (FIBs) are a promising technology because of their high theoretical energy density and utilization of abundant and widespread materials.
+However, FIBs present several new challenges that have prevented them from reaching commercialization.
+At this incipient stage, the discharge/charge mechanism at both electrodes is still poorly understood; furthermore, the design of a liquid electrolyte system for long-term cycling stability has not been realized.
+We are investigating possible liquid electrolytes as well as studying the comprehensive mechanistic evaluation and stable long-term cycling through the use of monodisperse, nanocrystalline metal fluoride cathodes.

 At the current rate of CO2 emissions, the world is on track for more than 3 °C warming by the year 2100, with catastrophic consequences to global climate.
 Hydrogen is among the most promising alternative energy sources to replace traditional fossil fuels.
 Hydrogen generation from electrochemical water splitting is a viable, carbon neutral alternative to steam reforming.
 Electrocatalysts make the water-splitting reaction more energy efficient by lowering the activation barrier that must be overcome before the reaction can proceed.
 Platinum is the most effective and durable electrocatalyst, but it is prohibitively scarce and expensive for mass production of electrolyzers.
 We are investigating single-atom electrocatalysts in which the monoatomic nature of the active sites not only have maximal atom utilization efficiency (lower cost) but also offer opportunities for tuning reaction rates and selectivities.